edwinbosire/edwinbosire.github.io/_posts/2014-10-04-why_did_i_do_it.md

 As I wrote in my [previous post](http://edwinbosire.github.io/ios/side-projects/2014/10/01/Swipr/), I created an app called [Swipr](https://itunes.apple.com/gb/app/swipr-auto-liker-for-tinder/id919218867?mt=8), it's a simple tinder hack for those obsessive right swipers out there.
 It's been 5 days since the app  went live and this is my summary so far.

 ##### Why did I do it?
 What made me do it you ask?
 I went out and asked a few questions, I already knew the Tinder API was exposed, so I knew what was possible.
-Apparently a few of the people I asked if they would fancy the exploit.
+Apparently a few of the people I asked if they would fancy the exploit quite liked the idea.
 The Tinder API was/is easy to exploit, more on this on another post.
 For the tech savvy, you can review this [Gist](https://gist.github.com/rtt/10403467)

-Also, I just wanted a side project for September.
+Also, I just wanted a side project for September. :)

 #### How long did I spend on development.